Importance of Hazard Categories in Aviation SMS

 Things to Watch Out For

 Keep in mind when you are analyzing your hazard categories that some hazard categories are heavily invested in one another.
-For example, Fatigue and Distraction often go hand in hand, and in our chart example above, both categories are the first and third most prevalent hazard associated with reported safety issues and audit findings.
+For example, Fatigue and Distraction often go hand in hand, and in our chart example above, both categories are the first and third most prevalent hazards associated with reported safety issues and audit findings.

 Such trends are what I call compounded hazard categories.
 In charts that show heavily compounded hazard categories, it could be an indication that risk controls are not adequately mitigating certain hazards – i.e. the assumption is that if a risk control is adequately mitigating risk, their “Hazard Categories” chart would not be so one-sided.